In Memoriam

 He leaves behind two children, Cale and Quinsey; along with their spouses, Lahela and Hugo; and grandson, Laleo.
 Blacky also leaves behind his hunting partner of over 35 years, Tommy Norvig.
 Blacky and Julie (below) just celebrated 10 loving years of marriage.

 There was a Toast to Blacky at the Amvets Post 49 in Anchorage Alaska on October 10th, 2021.
 According to his fellow FedEx pilot, Steve Collins, it was standing room only and Blacky would have loved the send off.
+The following is a wonderful tribute from Steve to his good friend:

-Anyone wishing to contribute to this page with archived pictures or testimonials about Blacky is encouraged to contact us at email@flyingtigerline.org
+Anyone else wishing to contribute to this page with archived pictures or testimonials about Blacky is encouraged to contact us at email@flyingtigerline.org